LucasBCunha/mob_angelo/README.md

 1. [Handbook](./docs/HANDBOOK.md)

 ## Introduction
-This app helps when an emergency event  happens.
+MobAngelo helps when an emergency event  happens.
 This event can be anything from a moment of diziness to a heart attack, in which the user needs help from other people phisically nearby.
 In this implementation events are simulated by the pressing of a button that will send a preconfigured message.
 But events could be determined by integrating with other devices (e.g a smart watch that measures heart rate).

 For more information on how Stealth works check: [Stealth page](http://www.nr2.ufpr.br/~asbatista/stealth.html)